cicada-lang/cicada-solo/kanban/note.md

-# About knowledge, logic, formal inference rule and algorithm
+# About knowledge, logic, formal inference rule and computation

 - knowledge := fixation of belief
 - belief := that upon which a man is prepared to act
 - logic := belief system
 - inference rule := formal definition of judgment (belief)
-- algorithm := directed changes (simulation of action)
+- computation := directed changes (simulation of action)

 # About type subsumption